-Estate Tax Information Center: (518) 457-5387 To order forms and publications: (518) 457-5431 lobbies, offices, meeting rooms, and other facilities are accessible to persons with disabilities.
-If you have questions about special accommodations for persons with disabilities, call the information center.
+Estate Tax Information Center: (518) 457-5387

+To order forms and publications: (518) 457-5431

-Text Telephone (TTY) Hotline (for persons with hearing and speech disabilities using a TTY): (518) 485-5082
+Text Telephone (TTY) Hotline (for persons with hearing and speech disabilities using a TTY): (518) 485-5082 information center.

-Persons with disabilities: In compliance with the Americans with Disabilities Act, we will ensure that our
+Persons with disabilities: In compliance with the Americans with Disabilities Act, we will ensure that our lobbies, offices, meeting rooms, and other facilities are accessible to persons with disabilities.
+If you have questions about special accommodations for persons with disabilities, call the